AdaCore/gpr/doc/gpr_user_guide/source/libraries.rst

-   Because an encapsulated library includes the Ada runtime, loading two encapsulated libraries in the same process results in duplicate runtime state, which leads to undefined behaviour.
+   Because an encapsulated library includes the Ada runtime, loading two encapsulated libraries in the same process results in duplicate runtime state, which leads to undefined behavior.
 A program should load at most one encapsulated library at a time.